 (For if ye forgive men their trespasses, your heavenly Father will also forgive you.
 But if ye forgive not men their trespasses, neither will your Father forgive your trespasses – Matthew 6:14-15).
 Failing marriages can be revived by forgiveness, and healthy marriages are sustained by it.
 A kind and meek spirit is also a teachable spirit.
 Marriage is always a work in progress, each spouse is changing and developing, which means there are new things to learn at every age.
 Sometimes marriages run into problems that need the help of a third-party.
 If this happens, in your marriage, find someone who will work in support of your marriage, not just agree with your grievances.

 Make sure this person is committed to Jesus and the two of you, marriage counselors should be god-fearing people who will pray and direct you by the principals of God.
+You want someone that will give you godly counseling and not just a degree counseling.
 As adults, many have trouble receiving instructions, you’re never too old to learn neither are you too smart to learn from your spouse, that’s what partnership is about, teaching and learning from each other to bring out the best in each other.